jmuehlenberg/qrcode-generator/README.md

 - Python 3.x
 - Required Libraries: `csv`, `argparse`, `subprocess`, `tkinter`, `PIL`

+You can run the installer.sh to install all dependencies.

 ### Usage
 #### Headless Mode
 In headless mode, you can specify options through command-line arguments.
 Here's how to use the script: